OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 Historical Access Annotations |

 The ReadAnnotationDataDetails structure reads the Annotation Data from the history database for the specified timestamps for one or more HistoricalDataNodes.
 It will return any annotation that is associated with the given HistoricalDataNodes.
-The ExtraData bit may indicate that an annotation is present at the given time (it may also indicate that data has been modified at the given time).
-Annotations may also be returned by ReadRawModifiedDetails using the Annotations Property as the NodeId.
+The ExtraData bit can indicate that an annotation is present at the given time (it can also indicate that data has been modified at the given time).
+Annotations can also be returned by ReadRawModifiedDetails using the Annotations Property as the NodeId.

 The order of the Annotations Data returned shall match the order of the timestamps supplied in the request.